TTT-RF/DPMSCH-Net/README.md

 # DPMSC-Net

-We promise that the complete codebase will be made fully public in this repository immediately upon the acceptance of the paper.
+We will make the complete codebase fully public in this repository as soon as the paper is accepted.